 what is business

 Business is the key to the social upliftment and economic expansion of the Third World countries in the present century.
 It is a risky profession which involves devotion of time, money and importantly good ideas to the zenith.
-It needs diverse thinking rather than linear approach.
+It needs diverse thinking rather than a linear approach.
 A good business shall provide exponential increments as compared to job prospects which hardly observe a fair hike in a year.

 Business is less of a science and more of an art.

 One of the key activities involved in business is marketing.
 It is a concept which is not much old, but being used pretty progressively these days in any business plan.